Ágoston Pável

-Ágoston Pável, also known in Slovenian as Avgust Pavel (28 August 1886, Cankova, Kingdom of Hungary, today in Slovenia – 2 January 1946, Szombathely, Hungary) was a Hungarian Slovene writer, poet, ethnologist, linguist and historian.
+Ágoston Pável, also known in Slovenian as Avgust Pavel (28 August 1886, Cankova, Kingdom of Hungary, today in Slovenia – 2 January 1946, Szombathely, Hungary) was a Hungarian Slovene poet, ethnologist, linguist and teacher.

 Education

 Ágoston Pável was born in Cankova (then part of Vas County) as the third child of Iván Pável, a tailor, and Erzsébet Obal.
 He attended elementary school in his native village.
 Although Slovene was his native language, Ágoston Pável graduated with excellence from a Hungarian-speaking high school in Szentgotthárd, being the top student among 28 from 1897 through 1901.
 In these early days, a friendly relationship developed between Pável and his class teacher Győző Schmidt.
-Schmidt, who was the high school's librarian and the editor of the local newspaper, taught him both Hungarian and Latin.
+Schmidt, who was the high school's librarian and the editor of the local newspaper, and taught him both Hungarian and Latin.

 Pável continued his studies at Premont College in Szombathely (1901–05).
-While attending college, he participated in the "Society for Voluntary Further Education".
-In the internal gazette called "Bimbófüzér" some of his first epigrams, ballads and historical elegies appeared.
+While attending college, he participated in the Society for Voluntary Further Education.
+Some of his first epigrams, ballads, and historical elegies appeared in Bimbófüzér, the school newspaper.

 From 1905 to 1909, Pável studied Hungarian and Latin at the Philosophical Faculty of Péter Pázmány University in Budapest.
-Beside his specialist area he attended classes in Serbo-Croatian and Russian languages and in comparative research of Slavonic languages as a research associate.
-Pável gained a scholarship, was exempted from tuition fees and taught as an assistant professor, where one of his students was Albert Szent-Györgyi, later a Nobel Prize winner in Physiology.
+In addition to his specialist area, he attended classes on Serbo-Croatian and Russian and on comparative research on the Slavonic languages as a research associate.
+Pável received a scholarship, was exempted from tuition fees, and taught as an assistant professor.
+One of his students was Albert Szent-Györgyi, later a Nobel Prize winner in physiology.

 On May 15, 1909, he published a critical essay on two disquisitions by Oszkár Asbóth on Slavic-Hungarian speech forms — one which examined Slavic stem words and the mutations of the sounds "j" and "gy" among Hungarian Slovenes, and another on the academic speech of western Hungary, which had been Pável's research focus.

-The first verses of Pável Ágoston were published (in Hungarian) in the newspaper Muraszombat és Vidéke ("Murska Sobota and its district") and (in the Prekmurje dialect of Slovene) in "Novine", "Martijin List" and "Kolendar".
+The first verses of Ágoston Pável were published (in Hungarian) in the newspaper Muraszombat és Vidéke ("Murska Sobota and its district") and (in the Prekmurje Slovene) in "Novine", "Martijin List" and "Kolendar".
 On November 13, 1909, Pável read some Slovene verse translations and some of his own poetry at the Hungarian folklore symposium.

 Also in 1909 the Hungarian Academy of Science published Pável's essay on the phonology of Slovene in the district of Vashidegkút; the essay formed a part of his dissertation.
-This work won an award at the University and was highly recognized.
+This work won an award at the university and was highly recognized.
 Professor Asbóth commented: "I am a little angry, however, not at Pletersnik [a Slovene linguist and literary historian], but at such Hungarian linguists who use their vocabulary with simplicity.
 I explicitly recommend them Pável's rich essays, because they can learn a lot from them."